Blood and Marrow Transplants

 Our Blood and Marrow Transplant Program has been successfully performing every type of blood and marrow transplant for more than 30 years.
 With a team of experts dedicated to your care and the latest condition regimens, we provide some of the best transplant outcomes in Southern California.

 Our hematology and oncology experts specialize in blood and marrow transplants.
 Our specialists have decades of experience providing great results and compassionate care.
 Our program offers:

-We are one of only 17 centers in the country considered to have superior outcomes, according to the Stem Cell Therapeutic Outcomes Database.
+In 2022, we were one of only 9 adult centers in the country considered to have superior outcomes, according to the Stem Cell Therapeutic Outcomes Database.

 We prepare you for a successful transplant using the latest, evidence-based transplant protocols.
 These standards of care involve supportive care measures and conditioning regimens that prevent complications.

 Pharmacists are an important part of your dedicated care team.
 They review your medications daily to ensure the safety of your treatment.

 We consider each patient's health and lifestyle choices when making care decisions.
 For example, we offer bloodless bone marrow autologous transplants to patients with lymphoma and multiple myeloma who are Jehovah's Witnesses.

 Bone marrow is the soft tissue found inside bones.
 Its main purpose is to make blood cells.

 Stem cells in the bone marrow make the body's three main types of blood cells: